-Here’s what you’ll need get Sidecar working in MacOS Catalina, and some simple instructions about how to set it up.
+Here’s what you’ll need to get Sidecar working in MacOS Catalina, and some simple instructions about how to set it up.

-The white paper also provides a list of supported Mac models that can run Sidecar which include: 2016 MacBooks or later, 2018 MacBook Airs or later, 2016 MacBook Pros or later, 2018 Mac minis or later, 2015 iMacs or later, 2017 iMac Pros or later, and 2019 Mac Pros or later.
+The white paper also provides a list of supported Mac models that can run Sidecar, which include: 2016 MacBooks or later, 2018 MacBook Airs or later, 2016 MacBook Pros or later, 2018 Mac minis or later, 2015 iMacs or later, 2017 iMac Pros or later, and 2019 Mac Pros or later.
 It should be noted that this is a different system requirement than Catalina itself.

 Furthermore, Sidecar can only be used on iPads that support Apple Pencil.
 The white paper also went on to list the individual iPad models that are able to run Sidecar: Sixth-generation iPads or later, fifth-generation iPad minis, third-generation iPad Airs, and iPad Pros (9.7-inch, 10.5-inch, 11-inch, and 12.9-inch models).

 Next up is software.
 You will, of course, need to start by updating your Mac to Catalina.
-Start off by backing up your Mac, and then making sure you have at least a minimum of 12.5GB of storage (or at least 18.5GB of storage for Macs currently running OS X Yosemite or earlier).
+Start off by backing up your Mac, and then make sure you have at least a minimum of 12.5GB of storage (or at least 18.5GB of storage for Macs currently running OS X Yosemite or earlier).
 Once you’ve done all that, you’re ready to download Catalina.

 When using Sidecar, you’ll also need to make sure that the devices you’re pairing up (your Mac and iPad) both have the same Apple ID account assigned to them.

 While it’s true that you can use the Sidecar feature by either wirelessly connecting your devices or via a wired connection, there are still two caveats worth remembering.
-For wireless connections, it’s important to remember that you can only use your iPad wirelessly up to 10 meters away from your Mac and, according to Apple’s white paper, both devices need to have “Bluetooth, Wi-Fi, and Handoff turned on.”
+For wireless connections, it’s important to remember that you can only use your iPad wirelessly up to 10 meters away from your Mac.
+Also, according to Apple’s white paper, both devices need to have Bluetooth, Wi-Fi, and Handoff turned on.